ECHONETv1.0

 Scroll

-High-value sensors are high-value targets.
+High-value centralized sensors are high-value targets.
 Jamming, spoofing, or physical neutralization of one node degrades entire coverage zones.
+EchoNet's distributed mesh maintains coverage under partial node loss.

 System Design